GitHub README Template: Essential Sections for Effective Documentation

 There you have everything you need to know and learn to create the best GitHub README template.
 You can use this article to start writing your first README file or improving your existing one.
 That puts you and other developers in the best position to add an interactive and informative guide to your next project and help others draw from the templates you create.
 They can also contribute to its success.

 Also, your README template must include some vital parts such as credits, licenses, how-tos, titles, and more.
-Remember to include an introduction to your project and what it hopes to achieve so that anyone that sees it will understand where to begin.
+Remember to include an introduction to your project and what it hopes to achieve so that anyone who sees it will understand where to begin.